-Query goal: Know the privileges that users have in your system.
+Goal Know the privileges that users have in your system.
 Probably all the database users do not need these privileges.

-Notes about the query: There could be multiple routines with the same name but with different parameters in the same schema (overloading).
+Notes There could be multiple routines with the same name but with different parameters in the same schema (overloading).
 Thus, for the unique identification of the routine it is necessary to present also its parameters in addition to the schema name and routine name.
 In the output data the query removes from the end of the routine name the numbers, which represent the object identifier of the routine in the system catalog.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: High (Few or no false-positive results)
+Reliability High (Few or no false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: Revoke the execution privilege from PUBLIC.
+Fixing Suggestion Revoke the execution privilege from PUBLIC.

-Data source: INFORMATION_SCHEMA+system catalog
+Data Source INFORMATION_SCHEMA+system catalog

 WITH public_routines AS (SELECT DISTINCT rp.routine_schema, rp.routine_name, r.routine_type, pg_get_function_identity_arguments(translate(substring(rp.specific_name,'_[0-9]+$'),'_','')::int::oid) AS parameters,